Haverhill Line: Recent changes

 The line was shut down on weekends in September through December 2017 for the installation of Positive Train Control equipment in order to meet a 2020 federal deadline.
 Substantially reduced schedules due to the COVID-19 pandemic were in effect from March 16 to June 23, 2020, and from December 14, 2020, to April 5, 2021.
 On January 23, 2021, reduced schedules went into place with no weekend service on seven lines, including the Haverhill Line.
 Weekend service on the seven lines resumed on July 3, 2021.

 Continuous welded rail was installed on an 11.5 mile section between Fells Interlocking in Malden and the Ipswich River in Wilmington from September to November 2021.
 Most off-peak service between Reading and North Station was cancelled, with many Haverhill trains operating using the Wildcat Branch.
-In June 2022, the MBTA indicated plans to add a second track at Reading station by 2023, allowing 30-minute headways between Boston and Reading.
-Hourly service to Haverhill was also being studied.
 A second track and platform at Ballardvale is planned.

 As of February 2022, the line has 13 Boston–Haverhill round trips and 9 1/2 Boston–Reading round trips on weekdays, with two inbound and one outbound Haverhill train using the Wildcat Branch.
 Weekend service has eight Boston–Haverhill round trips.
 During the closure of the Orange Line from August 19 to September 18, 2022, all Haverhill Line trains stopped at Oak Grove.
 It was retained as a permanent Haverhill Line stop after the closure.
 By October 2022, the line had 5,806 daily riders; this represented 82% of pre-COVID ridership, the second-highest percentage on the system.